semantic-flow/sflo/documentation/principle.composability.md

 ### Weaving Process Solution

 During weaving, tools:
-1. **Scan for broken relatives**: Check all relative URLs in the mesh
+1. **Scan for broken relatives**: Check all relative IRIs in the mesh
-2. **Convert broken ones**: Replace with absolute URLs using canonical publication data
+2. **Convert broken ones**: Replace with absolute IRIs using canonical publication data
 3. **Leave working relatives alone**: Preserve transposability where possible

 After weaving, submeshes are semantically complete and can be composed using standard file operations.